 What information, if any, is needed from the birth father?

 Any information we receive from the birth father is what is disclosed from the expectant mother.
 Medical history is valuable for the child.
-If the birth father is known and chooses to be involved, we ask him to complete a questionnaire about his medical, educational and social background.
+If the birth father is known and chooses to be involved, we ask him to share information about his medical, educational and social background.

 When, if at all, does the birth father have to be present in the legal process?

 It is not mandatory that the birth father be present.
-If the expectant mother chooses to disclose information regarding the birth father and would like us to contact him, we will. work with him to secure his involvement in the adoptive process.
+If the expectant mother chooses to disclose information regarding the birth father and would like us to contact him, we will work with him.

 If he is alleging to be the biological father of the child, he can register with the state Paternity Registry in the Bureau of Vital Statistics.
 This allows him to assert his parentage, independent of the mother, and preserve his rights as a parent.
 New Life is required to check this registry.